Liz Twist: Political career

 Twist was elected as a Labour Party councillor for Ryton, Crookhill & Stella ward in the Gateshead Council in 2012.
 She was the cabinet member for housing on the council.
 Twist was re-elected in 2016.

 She was elected as MP for Blaydon in the 2017 general election with a majority of 13,477 (28.0%) votes.
 The seat has been represented by a Labour MP since 1935.
 Twist had worked in the constituency office of the previous MP David Anderson who chose to stand down for personal and health reasons.
 In parliament, she sits on the Commons Select Committee on Standards, and the Commons Select Committee of Privileges since February 2019.
 Twist was a member of the Housing, Communities and Local Government Committee between September 2017 and May 2019.

 Twist supported the United Kingdom (UK) remaining within the European Union (EU) in the 2016 UK EU membership referendum.
 In the indicative votes on 27 March 2019, she voted for a referendum on a Brexit withdrawal agreement, for the Norway-plus model, and for a customs union with the EU.

-She supported Emily Thornberry in the 2020 Labour Party leadership election.
+She supported Emily Thornberry in the 2020 Labour leadership election.

 She was appointed Shadow Scotland Minister in the November 2021 British shadow cabinet reshuffle.
+In the 2023 British shadow cabinet reshuffle she returned to the backbenches.

+She returned to the frontbench on 27 November 2023 as Shadow Minister for Local Government and Services, after the previous Shadow Minister, Sarah Owen, resigned to vote against the Labour Party whip on a motion to back a ceasefire in Gaza.

+In the 2024 general election, she successfully contested the newly named constituency of Blaydon and Consett.

+In October 2024, Twist faced calls to resign from her post as chair of the board of trustees at Age UK Gateshead following government changes to the Winter Fuel Payment.
+These came after she voted in the Commons to support Reeves's fuel payment restrictions.
+One of the constituents said "Given she [Twist] is a North East MP, representing one of the poorest parts of the country, I feel it’s very hypocritical for her to hold this position and it's disappointing that she did not vote against the removal of the Winter Fuel Payment".
+Age UK said it was "advocating against the government's decision".
+On 30 October 2024, Twist resigned, saying it was "because of the consistent pressure being placed on the charity by a number of people".